-The membership of FAPAC shall consist of chapters and members-at-large who have subscribed to the standards and ethics of FAPAC, pay FAPAC dues and, in the case of chapters having been granted a charter, continue to function in compliance with the conditions set forth in National FAPAC Bylaws, and the policies established by the Executive Board.
-Membership in FAPAC is open to any person who meets the eligibility requirements described above.
+FAPAC membership consists of chapters and members-at-large who have subscribed to the standards and ethics of FAPAC, pay FAPAC dues and, in the case of chapters having been granted a charter, continue to function in compliance with the conditions set forth in National FAPAC Bylaws, and the policies established by the Executive Board.
+Membership in FAPAC is open to any person regardless of race, color, religion, sex, and ethnic origin.

 Regular membership is granted to active federal employees including military personnel and DC government employees.

 The membership fee is $36.00 annual and $300 lifetime.

 Associate membership is granted to non-federal government employees including retirees, contractors, students, corporate workers, etc. Associate members have all rights and enjoy all benefits as the regular members except that they cannot run for office.

 The membership fee is $24.00 annual and $150 lifetime.